 - Rub the kasuri methi or dried fenugreek between your fingers to activate the oils in the dried herbs and enhance the flavour

-- For garam masala homemade is best, but don't despair if you don't have any handy.
-It does take ten minutes to make, but store bought can work too!
+- For garam masala homemade is best, it does take ten minutes to make, but store bought can work too!

 1.)
-Start by marinating your chicken and whisking your yoghurt, leaving it by the stove to get it warm.
+Start by marinating your chicken for the handi chicken and whisking your yoghurt, leaving it by the stove to get it warm.

 2.)
 SOFTEN your onions: remember ANY TIME you have lots of tomatoes caramelized onions will clash with them.
 Great cooking requires layering flavours not a boxing match.